-Protecting children from harmful or inappropriate material is one of Ofcom's most important duties and a role they take very seriously.
-Cathy Taylor from Ofcom explains how the organisation does it.
+As the national communications regulator in the UK, protecting children from harmful or inappropriate material is one of Ofcom's most important duties.
+Here, the organisation's Cathy Taylor explains how they do it

 Most content appearing online is watched ‘on demand’.
 The video on demand rules apply to services like ITV Hub and Amazon Prime, and also UK-based adult services online.
 The rules protect children from the most harmful material – they restrict access to hardcore pornography to adults only, and don’t allow any material which would incite hatred, or which would be banned on video.
 There are also rules which help children to distinguish between advertising and programme content.